CodeXCourses/level-1-course-content/week-2/reading-assigment.md

 ### Mimo

 Do the first three sessions of Mimo's "Intro to Web Development" Course.
-(These are "Discovering HTML and Tags", "Structuring Text with Tags", and "Practice")
+(These are "Discovering HTML and Tags", "Structuring Text with Tags", and "Practice") and answer the following questions.

 1. What does the `<br>` tag do?
 2. What is a "self closing tag"?